-Do you have a question about aluminum wiring?
-Dolce Electric Co staffs an in-office electrician Mesa AZ homeowners can consult with free of charge about aluminum electrical wiring concerns.
-Our in-office electrician in Mesa AZ has over 30 years of experience with aluminum wiring repair and replacement.
-He will answer all of your questions and provide you with the safety solutions you’re looking for.
-He is available today, Monday, June 17th, 2019, between 8:00 AM and 5:00 PM.
+Do you have a question about pigtailing aluminum wiring?
+Dolce Electric Co staffs an in-office electrician Mesa AZ homeowners can consult with free of charge about aluminum wiring pigtailing services.
+Our in-office electrician in Mesa AZ has over 30 years of experience with the code approved way to pigtail aluminum wiring.
+He will answer all of your questions and provide you with the safe aluminum wiring fix that you are looking for.
+He is available Monday thru Friday, between 8:00 AM and 5:00 PM.

-During the late 1960’s and into the early 1970’s the price of copper skyrocketed and aluminum electrical wiring was introduced by electricians and electrical contractors throughout the country as a means of easing the cost of residential electrical construction.
-Shortly after the introduction of aluminum wiring in homes it was discovered that while being cheaper in price it was an unsafe alternative for home construction.
-The unforeseen aluminum wiring dangers that eventually ended its use are numerous but the main problem was and still is that it’s an extreme fire hazard.
-Estimates from the Federal Consumer Product Safety Commission state that aluminum wiring in houses is a tremendous danger and it was installed in upwards of 2 million residences during this period.
+During the late 1960’s and into the early 1970’s the price of copper wiring skyrocketed.
+As a result, aluminum electrical wiring was introduced by electricians and electrical contractors throughout the country as a means of easing the cost of residential electrical construction.
+Shortly after the introduction of aluminum wiring in homes, insurance companies started asking, “is aluminum wiring bad”?
+It was soon after discovered that, while being cheaper in price, it was an unsafe alternative for home wiring.
+The unforeseen dangers that eventually ended its use are numerous but the main problem was, and still is, that it is an extreme fire hazard.
+Estimates from the Federal Consumer Product Safety Commission state that old aluminum wiring in houses is a tremendous danger.
+It was installed in upwards of 2 million residences during this period.

-If you think your home has aluminum electrical wiring you can consult with our electricians in Mesa AZ free of charge.
-They have been trained and certified with years of experience upgrading and repairing aluminum wiring inside homes just like yours.
-Our Mesa AZ electricians have the safety solutions you’re looking for.
+If you think your home has this type of electrical wiring you can consult with our electricians in Mesa AZ free of charge.
+They have been trained and are certified with 30+ years of aluminum wiring repair and replacing the wiring inside of older home just like yours.
+Our Mesa AZ electricians have the safe solutions that you are looking for.

 Aluminum is a soft metal that expands and contracts with changes in temperature.
-While aluminum wiring is still an excellent conductor of electricity that utility companies like APS and SRP still use today, its soft nature makes it a fire hazard for home construction.
-The problem is mostly at the connection points, properly terminating it tightly around a screw on a switch or outlet is impossible because it will simply smash down leaving a loose connection.
-Similar problems arise when splicing these wires, when twisted together for tightness they crack or break off.
-These loose connections produce heat causing the wire to expand, which further loosens the connection.
-As this process of expansion and contraction continues over time the connection gets weaker and weaker resulting in a break in the electrical circuit, overheating, sparking or a fire.
+While it is still an excellent conductor of electricity that utility companies like APS and SRP still use today, its soft nature makes it a fire hazard for home construction.
+The problem is mostly at the connection points.
+Properly terminating it tightly around a screw on a switch or outlet is impossible.
+It will simply smash down and leave a loose connection.
+Similar problems arise when splicing these wires.
+When twisted together for tightness they crack or break off.
+These loose connections produce heat which causes the wire to expand and further loosen at the connections.
+As this process of expansion and contraction continues over time the connection gets weaker and weaker.
+This weakening can result in a break in the electrical circuit, overheating, sparking or a fire.

-According to the Consumer Products Safety Commission your chances of having a wire connection reach “Fire Hazard Conditions” with aluminum wiring is 55 times greater when compared to homes with copper wiring.
+According to the Consumer Products Safety Commission your chances of having a wire connection reach “Fire Hazard Conditions” is 55 times greater when compared to homes with copper wires.

-While doing a whole house rewire would certainly correct the unsafe aluminum wiring in your home, there is a comparatively inexpensive way to address the hazard.
-Inserting a piece of copper wire between the connection points and the aluminum wires, also known as an “aluminum wiring pigtail”, provides a safe connection.
-When doing this aluminum to copper wiring procedure it is very important to correct every connection point.
-This will include all receptacles, switches, light fixtures and terminations in the main service panel.
-In many cases it will be necessary to cut heat damaged ends of the wires off to make a secure connection.
+While doing a whole house rewire would certainly correct the unsafe wiring in your home, there is a comparatively inexpensive way to address the hazard.
+Inserting a piece of copper wire between the screw termination points and the existing wires, also known as “aluminum wiring pigtailing”, will provide a safe connection.
+When doing this wiring procedure, it is very important to correct every connection point in the structure.
+This will include all receptacles, switches, light fixtures and every termination in the main service panel.
+In many cases it will be necessary to cut heat damaged ends off of the existing wires to make a secure connection.

-Our Mesa electricians have been trained and specialize in aluminum to copper wiring retrofits.
-This is a specialized area of electrical work that should be done by an electrician trained in aluminum electrical wiring safety retrofits.
+Our Mesa electricians have been trained and specialize in these copper wiring retrofits.
+This is a specialized area of electrical work that should be done only by an electrician trained in doing these aluminum to copper electrical retrofits.

-If you suspect that aluminum wiring was used in your home and don’t know if safety upgrades have been done yet, feel free to call our in-office electricians in Mesa.
-They will answer all of your questions about aluminum wiring repairs and retrofits.
-They are available today, Monday, June 17th, 2019, from 8:00 AM until 5:00 PM and are happy to assist you in determining if your home’s electrical wiring has any safety issues.
+If you suspect that aluminum wires were used in your home and don’t know if upgrades have been made to correct the fire hazard, feel free to call our in-office electricians in Mesa.
+They will answer all of your questions about how to make aluminum wiring safe and retrofits.
+They are available Monday thru Friday from 8:00 AM until 5:00 PM and are happy to assist you in determining if your home’s electrical wires have any concerning issues.